avine/ng-libs/projects/if-non-nullish/README.md

 ### Rendering fallback template

-Use `fallback:` input to provide a `templateRef` when data and default values are nullish.
+Use `fallback:` input to provide a `templateRef` when data and default value are nullish.

 ```ts
 import { Component } from '@angular/core';